kchiem12/ARC-gui/log.md

   - A line has five arguments: start x y, end x y, color, so we write $cost(l) = 2\log HW+\log C$

-    H, W is the number of rows/columns that can be chosen as a starting/end point of the line.
-Note in this example, the column 1, 2 cannot be chosen as an endpoint of the line, because there's nothing needed to be drawn there.
-For the same reason, row 2 is not an option for endpoint.
-Therefore, H = 2, W = 1, C = 9
+    H, W is the height/width of the canvas. $C$ is default 10.

   - A bitmap also has five arguments, but this time we also count the "randomness" of this bitmap.
 Say we have a bitmap of $h\times w$, $cost(bitmap) = h\times w \times H[C]$. $H[C]$ is the entropy of this bitmap.  $H[C] = -p\log p-(1-p)\log (1-p)$, where p = #points of color c /  area of this bitmap ($h \times w$) The idea here is the the more uniform, the smaller area a bitmap is, the lower it costs.